yasir2000/openwrt-oldwiki-md/PPTPClientHowto.rst

 #language en
 [[TableOfContents]]
 == OpenWrt PPTP Client ==
-This mini howto discusses how to configure your router as a PPTP client to connect to an MS VPN PPTP server.
+This mini howto discusses how to configure your router as a PPTP client to connect to a PPTP server such as MS VPN.

 == Requirements ==
-To enable your OpenWrt router to communicate with a Microsoft server using MPPE/MPPC you need to install the following packages:
- * Kernel modules
-  1. kmod-gre - 2.4.30-brcm-1 - Kernel GRE tunneling support
-  1. kmod-mppe - 2.4.30-brcm-1 - Microsoft PPP Encryption/Compression support
-  1. kmod-ppp - 2.4.30-brcm-1 - PPP support
-  1. kmod-crypto - 2.4.30-brcm-1 - CryptoAPI kernel modules
- * pppd and pptp
-  1. ppp - 2.4.3-4 - a PPP (Point-to-Point Protocol) daemon (with MPPE/MPPC support)
-  2. pptp - 1.6.0-1 - a Point-to-Point Tunneling Protocol (PPTP) client

-To verify whether these packages are already installed, execute:
+Install the ''pptp'' package, and all required packages will be installed:
 {{{
-for i in kmod-gre kmod-mppe kmod-ppp kmod-crypto ppp pptp; do ipkg list_installed $i; done }}}
-Only when a package is installed it will be output by the previous shell command.
-Compare it with the requirements and update/install as necessary.
+ipkg install pptp}}}

 == Configuration ==

-=== Loading necessary modules ===
-The modules may be loaded through /etc/modules.d.
-Create a file named ''20-pptp'' in that directory specifying the modules one per line, as follows
-{{{
-# in file /etc/modules.d/20-pptp
-arc4
-sha1
-ip_gre
-slhc
-ppp_generic
-ppp_mppe_mppc
-ppp_async
-}}}

-The pptp or pppd package may already be loading these modules for you.
-Check the startup scripts in {{{/etc/init.d}}} whether these modules are being loaded by executing, for instance {{{grep ppp_generic /etc/init.d/S*}}}.

-=== Options ===
+=== /etc/ppp/options.pptp ===

-==== /etc/ppp/options.pptp ====
 If the file /etc/ppp/options.pptp does not already exist, create one with the generic pptp options required to establish a link with the VPN server.

 There are several options, see the manual page, here are some that worked well for us: